codership/documentation/galeracluster/source/kb/trouble/stall-on-alter.rst

       SET wsrep_OSU_method='TOI';

 The first SQL statement here will change the Schema Upgrade method to *Rolling Schema Upgrade* (i.e., ``RSU``).
 The second SQL statement represents an ``ALTER`` statement you want to execute.
 Once that's finished, the last ``SET`` statement will reset the Schema Upgrade method back to *Total Order Isolation* (i.e., ``TOI``).
 After you've done this on each node, the cluster will now run with the desired updates.

-.. rubric:: Additional Information
-   :class: kb

-For more information related to this KB article, see the following documents:

-- :doc:`Schema Upgrades <../../documentation/schema-upgrades>`
-- :ref:`wsrep_OSU_method <wsrep_OSU_method>` parameter

 .. |---|   unicode:: U+2014 ..
 EM DASH